awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/go-environment.md

   Elastic Beanstalk launches this application on port 5000\.

+In both cases, with Go 1\.11 or later, you can also provide module requirements in a file called `go.mod`\.
+For more information, see [Migrating to Go Modules](https://blog.golang.org/migrating-to-go-modules) in the Go blog\.

 For more complex Go applications, there are two ways to deploy your application:
 + Provide a source bundle that includes your application source files, along with a [Buildfile](go-buildfile.md) and a [Procfile](go-procfile.md)\.
 The Buildfile includes a command to build the application, and the Procfile includes instructions to run the application\.
 + Provide a source bundle that includes your application binary files, along with a Procfile\.
 The Procfile includes instructions to run the application\.